There are currently no active application cycles for this program.

 Students with food allergies, intolerances, or other dietary restrictions are encouraged to contact their Program Manager prior to committing to the course to discuss any questions or concerns.

-Not included: Tuition, visa costs, additional meals, and personal expenses.
+Not included: Tuition, international flight, visa costs, additional meals, and personal expenses.

 Payment: The program fee is paid to the Glavin Office.

 Cancellation Policy: All students who confirm their placement and later withdraw from the course are subject to the Elective Abroad cancellation policy.
 Please review this policy to understand any additional financial obligations.